-The VCCC supports a systematic approach to embedding research into clinical practice to help ensure that patients quickly benefit from Victoria’s world-class cancer research.
+The VCCC develops and supports systems and processes that enable research knowledge to be applied in clinical practice to help ensure that patients benefit quickly from the latest cancer research.

 Building new research capability and infrastructure

 The VCCC alliance is working to build research capability and expand more areas of research to inform new and better prevention, early detection, treatments and care.

 To build new capability in key areas such as health services research and other data-driven clinical research, the VCCC is creating structures for sharing and linking health data, as well as developing advanced analytical capability for data-driven research and connections that bring together data sciences and clinical expertise.

 Expanding research capability also requires investment in fields with relatively low cancer research activity such as primary care, nursing, palliative care, evaluation sciences, implementation science, health services and health data sciences.
 In addition, our investment in leadership in research and education for specific tumour streams is expanding research capability through professional development activities; connecting and supporting multi-site, interdisciplinary research.

 Accelerating translation into clinical practice

 The members of the VCCC alliance bring particular research strengths in areas such as cancer biology, immunology, early phase clinical trials, imaging and genomics.
 We are working together to find ways to improve integration and enhance their application in clinical settings.

 Next-generation genomic technologies integrated with clinical decision-making are starting to provide tailored treatments that provide the right drug for an individual patient at the right time.
 The VCCC is working to enable availability of tumour genomic profiling in a more clinically-useful timeframe and upskilling more cancer clinicians in the use and interpretation of genomic data.